Gödel's incompleteness theorems: Relationship with computability

 Chaitin's incompleteness theorem gives a different method of producing independent sentences, based on Kolmogorov complexity.
 Like the proof presented by Kleene that was mentioned above, Chaitin's theorem only applies to theories with the additional property that all their axioms are true in the standard model of the natural numbers.
-Gödel's incompleteness theorem is distinguished by its applicability to consistent theories that nonetheless include statements that are false in the standard model; these theories are known as ω-inconsistent.
+Gödel's incompleteness theorem is distinguished by its applicability to consistent theories that nonetheless include false statements in the standard model; these theories are known as ω-inconsistent.

 Proof sketch for the first theorem

 The proof by contradiction has three essential parts.
 To begin, choose a formal system that meets the proposed criteria: